ubul86/pizza_webapp/README.md

 This is a pizza order test application built with Laravel 10 for the backend and Vue 3 for the frontend, featuring Pinia for state management and Vuetify for UI components.

+The application includes integration with S3 MinIO buckets for storing images, with image serving handled by the Glide image manipulator and Memcached caching for multiple presets.

+The system also includes an admin panel, allowing for the management of products and orders, including viewing and modifying pizza offerings, checking customer orders, and updating inventory.

 ## Features

 ## Minimum Requirements